sebastianspicker/otherlight/science_backend/README.md

 The only successful HTTP output is `radial-velocity`.
 A request contains a V5 scenario with two or three finite-radius bodies, barycentric SI Cartesian position and velocity, a positive TDB Julian Date epoch, a target body, a unit line-of-sight vector, DOP853 tolerances, a finite sampling interval, and a seed.
 The velocity sign is positive for recession.
 Unknown fields and malformed contracts are rejected.

-`GET /capabilities` reports no supported jobs unless the required SciPy integration and minimization entry points and PyArrow IPC writer are available.
+`GET /capabilities` reports no supported jobs unless SciPy 1.18.0 exposes the exact DOP853 dense representation required by the collision certificate and the PyArrow IPC writer is available.
+Version or representation drift fails closed.
 The service reports these unavailable lanes: photometry research, relativistic timing, parameter inference adapters, atmospheric radiative transfer, and stellar-atmosphere grids.

 ## Limits and failure behavior

 The default service has one worker, admits at most eight running or queued jobs, and retains the newest 128 terminal job records.
 A full queue returns `429` with code `job-capacity-exhausted` and `Retry-After: 1`.
 Evicted terminal jobs return `404`; artifacts remain in the independent content-addressed cache.

 Forward jobs are bounded to three bodies, 100,000 samples, 500,000 accepted integration steps, 8,000,000 right-hand-side evaluations, and 60 seconds.
 Sample times must be finite, unique, and representable as a strictly increasing IEEE-754 grid.
-Body centres must be non-overlapping initially; a later finite-radius contact fails the job.
+Body centres must be non-overlapping initially.
+Each accepted DOP853 dense numerical trajectory is certified outside finite-radius contact with bounded, outward-rounded interval arithmetic; contact or an indeterminate proof fails the job.
+This is a certificate for the numerical interpolant within its declared tolerances, not the exact physical trajectory.
 The service does not model impacts, mergers, tides, rotational multipoles, relativity, radiation forces, softening, or time-scale conversion.

 The contract requires initial barycentre residuals no larger than `max(1e-3 m, 1e-12 * position scale)` for position and `max(1e-9 m/s, 1e-12 * velocity scale)` for velocity.
 It accepts only positive masses and radii, and it requires a target body identifier present in the scenario.